robertlestak/vault-secret-sync/README.md

 #### Template

 Apply a Go template to the secret data.
-The template will be passed the secret object as a `map[string]any`, and the result of the template will be the new secret data, which must be able to parse back into a `map[string]any`.
+The template will be passed the secret object as a `map[string]any`, and the result of the template will be the new secret data bytes.
+If writing to a backend which requires key-value pairs, the template should output a JSON object which can marshal to a `map[string]any`.

 ```yaml
   transforms: